telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE_MANAGER.md

 ## Naming conventions
 - `Fiware-Service`: a service string must not be longer than 50 characters and may only contain underscores and alphanumeric characters and lowercases.
 - `Fiware-ServicePath`: a service path string must only contain underscores and alphanumeric characters and starts with character /.
+Maximum length is 51 characters (with /).

 ## API Access
 All URIs are relative to an specific url, where IoT Agent is raised.
 For example, `http://127.0.0.1:8080/iot/`.